 Potty Training Steps

-It’s a good idea to get a potty or toilet training seat when your child is about 12 months old and start a routine where the child sits on the toilet or potty at a particular time of day, ie before the bath.
-At this age it’s about familiarisation and getting used to using the potty or toilet not about whether they do anything.
+It’s a good idea to get a potty or toilet training seat when your child is able to sit confidently.
+Start a routine where the child sits on the toilet or potty at a particular time of day, preferably when you expect there to be something waiting.
+At this age it’s about familiarisation and getting used to sitting on the potty or toilet not about whether they do anything.
+If they do, obviously you will clap and give praise.
+You will probably be more excited about it than they are.
+Then they will realise that this is where poo and pee goes.

 - If your child is not already in cotton nappies start using them, at least some of the time.
 That way your child is learning from making the nappy wet.
 This stimulates her/his curiosity to experiment with releasing and holding urine.